 - during periods of significant weight gain

 You probably knew about the pregnancy part of stretch marks.
 But you may have been blessed with skipping them during puberty.
-Or you may have stretch marks and have never really noticed them before.
-You may also have never had a period of large or rapid weight gain in your life.
+Or

 If your worried about getting stretch marks during pregnancy, see these tips onpreventing stretch marks.